beholdenkey/Installing-Nautobot-on-RHEL-A-Complete-Walk-Through/README.md

 - Create Playbook with vars that support installation an configuration of either server installation and or container installation.
 - Add Partition ratios for STIG preparation.

+The Configuration directory will contain recommended conf files.
+However I highly recommend you validate that these configurations work for your environment.

 ## Pre-requisites

 Minimum VM Resource Requirements: